canonical/netplan/doc/netplan.md

         link: eno1
         addresses: ...

-## Properties for device type ``others:``
+## Properties for device type ``nm-devices:``

-The ``others`` device type is for internal use only and should not be used in normal configuration files.
+The ``nm-devices`` device type is for internal use only and should not be used in normal configuration files.
 It enables a fallback mode for unsupported settings, using the ``passthrough`` mapping.

 ## Backend-specific configuration parameters